 Neg Mawon Emancipation Monument

-Neg Mawon Emancipation Monument Design and Symbolism
+About the Neg Mawon Emancipation Monument

 The Neg Mawon Emancipation Monument was unveiled on August 1, 2013, during Dominica’s Emancipation Day celebrations, marking the 175th anniversary of the abolition of slavery.
 Designed by local craftsman Franklyn Zamore, the monument features a seven-foot-tall bronze statue of a Maroon warrior blowing a conch shell, a traditional communication method among the Maroons.
 The statue, depicting a muscular, shirtless figure with broken shackles and chains around his wrists and neck, symbolizes liberation from slavery and the relentless pursuit of freedom.
 It is strategically placed at the roundabout on the corner of Turkey Lane, Victoria Street, and Castle Street, Roseau, near the historic Roseau Old Market, where many enslaved Africans were sold and executed.
+The monument is flanked by the award-winning Fort Young Hotel, Peebles Park, Saint George Anglican Church, and Dominica’s Cenotaph.

 Cultural and Social Impact